UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 The sale of the defender to Lazio came as a shock not only to the man himself but the whole club.
-United had completed their hat-trick of titles but rumblings of financial struggles had began to form at the club and Ferguson was informed that the club would have to offload an asset to appease the burden.
+United had completed their hat-trick of titles but rumblings of financial struggles had begun to form at the club and Ferguson was informed that the club would have to offload an asset to appease the burden.
 Stam had suffered an Achilles injury and was the recipient of a new five year contract and the recipe of those factors helped back the managers decision that the defender could be let go for the right price.

-As it was Lazio won the race for his signature, paying in the region of £16 million, a profit on what the club had shelled out to PSV, where he had tasted his first real success winning the Eredivise and the Johan Cruyff Shield.
+As it was Lazio won the race for his signature, paying in the region of £16 million, a profit on what the club had shelled out to PSV, where he had tasted his first real success winning the Eredivisie and the Johan Cruyff Shield.

 The centre-back was famously told of the decision by the manager on the forecourt of a petrol station after an International friendly held at White Hart Lane against England and when the conversation ended the two giants went their separate ways changing the course of history.